PAST2212/domainthreat/README.md

 - Change multithreading by asyncio in rate limit functions (e.g. subdomain enumeration) - done for crtsh and subdomaincenter

 **Additional**
 - Used public source whoisds (https://www.whoisds.com/newly-registered-domains) has capped quantity of daily registrations to 100.000.
+There are other sources out there.
 - Thresholds are intentional tolerant by default (possible high false positive rate and therefore lower precision) in order to consider degree of freedom in choosing variations of domain names from attacker side more accurate (reduce occurrence of false negatives and therefore better recall rate).
-Change them if you want to match your particular (company) needs
+Change them if you want to match your particular (company) needs.
+I can recommend this article go get a better understanding of recall-precision tradeoff: https://towardsdatascience.com/precision-vs-recall-evaluating-model-performance-in-credit-card-fraud-detection-bb24958b2723
 - A perfect supplement to this wonderful project: https://github.com/elceef/dnstwist
 - Written in Python 3.10
 - Recommended Python Version >= 3.7